rubykube/workbench/README.md

 3. Run the application: `make run`

-To have barong login working with peatio you will need to add this to your `/etc/hosts`:
+You should add those hosts to your `/etc/hosts` file:

 ```
 0.0.0.0 api.wb.local